Lezalith/RenPy-Discord-Presence/README.md

 There are two versions for every release:

 ## Project Version
 **Project Version** contains the whole code of this repository.
 It is a project that can be launched from the Ren'Py Launcher and that shows how simple it is to update the presence status from both **screens** and **labels**, utilizing the `set` and `update` [methods described below](https://github.com/Lezalith/RenPy_Discord_Presence#list-of-methods).
-Simply launch the project and keep an eye out on your Discord profile.
+Simply launch the project and keep an eye on your Discord profile.

 ## Clean Version
 **Clean Version** does not contain project files and only contains the files listed [above](https://github.com/Lezalith/RenPy_Discord_Presence#download).